xuan827/Roxanne-portfolio/final_project.md

   - Some figures showing the top reasons of surrender and classify the reasons into owner's reasons and pet's reasons

 - Reason 2: Insufficient capacity of shelter
+  - Map of the intake number of shelters in differnt state
   - The trend of total dogs and cats received by shelters over years, and the trends of stray dogs and cats received by shelters over years

 - Reason 3: Low adoption rate